Composing Neural Learning and Symbolic Reasoning with an Application to Visual Discrimination: Composing Neural Learning and Symbolic Reasoning for Discriminating Scenes

-In solving VDP problems, humans clearly have first learned to distinguish objects (\emph{cats, couches}), object relationships (\emph{cat sitting on couch}), poses, and other attributes (\emph{cat has closed eyes}), etc., using a rich visual experience accumulated from childhood, which corresponds to Phase~1.
-However, when proposed a particular instance of the puzzle, they do not have rich experiences (they perhaps haven't solved a lot of such VDP puzzles before), but can still learn the common concept that ties the few training images by \emph{composing higher-level concepts built using lower level prelearned concepts}.
+Prior to solving VDPs, humans have first learned to distinguish objects (\emph{dogs, sofas}, detect relationships (\emph{dog sitting on sofa}), poses (\emph{woman standing}), and other attributes (\emph{cat has closed eyes}) by drawing from a rich visual experience accumulated from childhood.
+Upon first encountering a VDP puzzle, humans do not have the same rich experience to go by (they likely haven't solved any VDPs previously).
+Despite this lack of prior experience, they quickly formulate a mechanism to identify a solution by \emph{composing high-level concepts that use learned lower-level concepts}.